-ASCI 001 Intro to Animal Science 3unit(s)
+ASCI 001 Introduction to Animal Science

 A scientific approach to the livestock industry encompassing aspects of animal anatomy, physiology, nutrition, genetics and epidemiology.
 Emphasis on the origin, characteristics, adaptations and contributions of livestock to the modern agriculture industry.

 ASCI 002 Livestock Selection/Evaluation